floooh/fips/site/p050_cmakeguide.md

 C/C++ source files at build time from other input files like JSON, XML, YAML, GLSL, ...
 Code generation is described in detail [here](codegen.html)

+fips\_generate() must be called inside a module, lib, or app definition block.

 ### The fips-include.cmake File